 East 15 Acting School’s MA Acting is a challenging course that encourages the development of a personal methodology based upon East 15’s unique practices.

-On one level it is a thoroughly practical, highly intensive, vocational course.
+On one level, it is a thoroughly practical, highly intensive, vocational course.
 On another level, it is a thought-provoking, life-changing reflection on the function and art of the actor – exploring techniques from some of Europe’s most influential practitioners as well as innovative professional practice from the UK and internationally.

 Some students may already possess a university degree (not necessarily in a related discipline) whilst others will have established themselves in other career paths and now seek to change the direction of their lives towards that of a professional actor.

-On completion of the MA Acting programme, you are qualified as an actor and recognised as a graduate of an East 15 training.
+On completion of the MA Acting program, you are qualified as an actor and recognised as a graduate of East 15 training.
 You are equipped to pursue acting careers in theatre, film, TV and radio.
 You also have an understanding of how to create your own work, including how to form companies and gain funding, as well as a variety of methodologies for developing your own artistic practice.

 You are encouraged to remain in touch with the school, to watch the development of succeeding students and to benefit from informal support and mentoring as you continue in your career.

 “When I was auditioning at drama schools East 15 seemed to offer the most personal actor training, where they focus on you as an individual rather than trying to make you fit some mould.
 I can happily say the course has fully lived up to this, and I know that when I leave here I will be an actor who is not only ready to enter the industry, but be a part of shaping it too.”

 Our applicants need to undertake a successful audition or video audition, plus have a first degree with an overall 2.1, or equivalent or suitable life and/or professional expertise.